 But I digress.
 Where does the depression come from you rightly ask?
 I’ll tell you.
 There is increasing evidence that much depression is driven by neuroinflammation, which Dr. Theoharis Theoharides has tied to mast cell activation in the brain.
 So what are mast cells?

 Mast cells are part of our primary immune defense system, the “first-responders” in the body if you will to invaders like bacteria and viruses and… innocent peanut and other proteins (aka allergens or triggers) when our immune systems are dysregulated and over-reactive.
-They are born in our bone marrow, but kicked out while young and undifferentiated.
-They quickly migrate into all of our external facing tissues: skin, lungs, GI tract lining, nose, ears.
-(You should have very few/no mast cells in your blood on average, they don’t stay there.)
+They are a form of white blood cell born in our bone marrow, but are kicked out while young and undifferentiated.

 They contain granules filled with many “mediators” or chemicals and proteins they release when triggered to varying degrees.
-(They also make some on the spot too.)
+They also make some on the spot during reactions too.
 But, and this is key: they also line our blood vessels, nerves and are even in the brain lining the hypothalamus!

 Toss in any undermethylation driven by MTHFR and company which run in up to 40% of the population (or more), and it’s only amplified, whee.
 Bipolar anyone?
 Are you sure??
 Maybe you’re just eating wrong for your body type, no kidding.
 Get enough dark green leafy veggies or some methylated B12 and you may be a whole new person.